microsoft/WhatTheHack/015-Serverless/Student/Challenge-02.md

 When using VS Code in GitHub Codespaces, you can navigate to other folders and open them by:
 - Selecting `Open Folder` from the "hamburger menu" in the upper left corner of the VS Code window.
-- Navigate to the folder from the drop down that appears at the top of the VS Code window and click "OK"..
+- Navigate to the folder from the drop down that appears at the top of the VS Code window and click "OK".
+- The Codespace will re-load in the browser, with VS Code opened to the folder you chose.

 ## Success Criteria